 - If you order in the next X minutes/hours you can have it tomorrow

 What these approaches have in common is that they play on the fear that consumers have of missing out on opportunities – particularly those they perceive to be of financial or rarity value.
 Our innate competitiveness means we are compelled to consider such an offer simply because we know that someone else will.

 Amazon has delivered a double whammy on this page.
-I’m particularly interested in learning R (an open source statistics package) at the moment and having found this book on Amazon they gave me a number of reasons to purchase.
-However there are two in particular that challenge me to buy now (or very soon).
-Firstly Amazon advises in bold green there are only 5 left in stock.
-Secondly (and this is one that gets me every time) if you order in the next 22 hours you will get this book by Saturday.
+There are two parts of the page in particular that challenge me to buy now (or very soon).
+Firstly Amazon advises in bold green there are only 8 left in stock.
+Secondly (and this is one that gets me every time) if you order in the next 6 hours 21 minutes you will get this book tomorrow.

 The business card sector is ruthless at the best of times, with a large number of suppliers to choose from.
 Although the offer is not as good as the banner suggests, Moo.com are offering a 2-day turnaround on your business cards if you order before midnight.
 For the time-poor business person this is a very compelling message.

 Example 4: Last chance